samiraguiar/automapper-explicit-mappings/README.md

 ...

-Nevertheless, hopefully this may help someone to get started in refactoring AutoMapper's mapping configurations or removing them altogether.
+Nevertheless, hopefully this may help someone to get started with refactoring AutoMapper's mapping configurations or removing them altogether.

+**Note:** this repository has a copy of the aforementioned `IgnoreAllNonExisting` method.
+No credit was given as the original source was not found, but the credits will be added if the author so desires.